 IoT is redefining Healthcare.
 Look around and you will find people with smart devices that track their every move, calculate their intake, and give them trends on this data.

-Primitively, Caregivers and hospitals were using telemetry to remotely gather data for improving patient care.
-The primary aim of preventive healthcare was to deliver personalized care, improve patient care without spending huge amount of money.
+Primitively caregivers and hospitals were using telemetry to remotely gather data for improving patient care.
+The primary aim of preventive healthcare was to deliver personalized care, improve patient care without spending a huge amount of money.

-Internet of Medical Things (IoMT) is driving the future of healthcare industry.
-It can bring better outcomes; improve efficiency and makes healthcare more affordable as caretakers are increasingly resorting to more self-care due to increased awareness.
-To achieve this, healthcare providers must make use of latest technology in a more systematic way.
+The Internet of Medical Things (IoMT) is driving the future of the healthcare industry.
+It can bring better outcomes; improve efficiency and make healthcare more affordable, as caretakers are increasingly resorting to more self-care due to increased awareness.
+To achieve this, healthcare providers must make use of the latest technology in a more systematic way.

 - Preventive healthcare: by use of wearables.

 - Patient tracking: in monitoring patient movement and health analysis.

 - Geriatric care: in tracking senior citizens which is a large market for IoT and medical devices.